compoze/compoze.github.io/templates.md

 Compoze supports most modern languages, as long as it can be properly dockerized or bundled.
 There are four types of applications that Compoze supports

 1. API service
-2. Website service
+2. Web App service
-3. Fullstack (API & Website) service
+3. Fullstack (API & Web App) service
-4. Fullstack Serverless (Amplify & Lambda)
+4. Fullstack Serverless (Amplify Web App & Lambda APIs)

 ## API Service Template Guidelines